ESP32 Web Server in Arduino IDE: Control LEDs

 How to Access the Web Page?

-To access ESP32 web pages, we need to get its IP address which is assigned to it when it connects to the internet.
-In the programming part, I will show you how to get its IP address.
+To access web pages hosted on ESP32, we need to get its IP address which is assigned to it when it connects to the internet.
+In the programming part, we will show you how to get its IP address.

-After getting the IP address, simply place it in a web browser, you will get the response from the ESP32 host server.
+After getting the IP address, simply place it in a web browser, and you will get the response from the ESP32 web server.
 For example, the web files which we stored in ESP32 are like the one shown below.
 It will show this web file in your web browser.

-Uptill now, we have learned about web server and how ESP32 can be used as web server.
+Until now, we have learned about web servers and how ESP32 can be used as a web server.

 Schematic Diagram